TheLandfill/cpp_cli/README.md

 1. Refine README
 1. Run more tests, specifically trying to simulate command line response in standard Linux tools.
     1. `wget` in particular looks perfect for this, with the notable exception of non-standard command-line arguments, such as -nc, which the library would treat as --nc.
-    1. It is not a good idea for me to try to implement all the flags for `gcc`, but I made sure that cpp_args_parser can handle up to 5000 aliases, which is more than enough for gcc (which has around 2000) to handle.
+    1. It is not a good idea for me to try to implement all the flags for `gcc`, but it does have a more complex parsing algorithm I could try to simulate at least part of.

 ## Goals Completed
 1. Convert library to a single file for the user to include.